tisimst/pyDOE/doc/_build/html/_sources/rsm.txt

 - `Central composite designs`_

-There is also a wealth of information on the `NIST`_ website about the various design matrices that can be created.
+There is also a wealth of information on the `NIST`_ website about the various design matrices that can be created as well as detailed information about designing/setting-up/running experiments in general.

 Any questions, comments, bug-fixes, etc. can be forwarded to the `author`_.